Handling team chat after a merger or acquisition

 We’ve put together the below checklist to think through your team’s messaging strategy after a merger or acquisition:

-If you want migrate to one chat app…
+If you want to migrate to one chat app following a merger or acquisition

 Not all messaging apps are alike.
 Will the new app you plan to migrate to support all features needed?